 Karlheinz Riedl: At our location in Graz we have 28 trucks in our vehicle fleet, mainly from the MAN TGS series, all 26-ton vehicles.
 That means that the MAN eTGM fits in really well with us.

 Can you see eMobility being the future of the logistics sector?

 Christoph Holzer: I think we’ll find out in the next few years if it’s possible to implement this on a large scale.
 It’s not just about technical solutions but also a matter of costs.
 How much will such a truck cost in series production and would the government be willing to provide funding to cover some of the costs?
 In my opinion, it all depends on a variety of different aspects.

 Karlheinz Riedl: Apart from further developing the energy storage solutions and thereby increasing the range and lowering costs, another decisive factor when it comes to electro mobility in the logistics sector is the charging infrastructure.
 Integrating an eTruck using a 44 kW charger wasn’t a problem and is also reasonable in terms of costs.
 However, if I want to switch to high-power charging for an entire fleet, the costs start looking slightly different.

 So the costs are still a disadvantage.
 What do you see as an advantage?

-Christoph Holzer: Because we're using green energy for the eTruck, it can realistically reduce local emissions by approximately 40 tonnes of CO2 per year.
-Graz is one of Austria’s cities which is most heavily polluted with fine particulate matter.
+Christoph Holzer: Because we’re using green energy for the eTruck, it can realistically reduce local emissions by approximately 40 tons of CO2 per year.
+Graz is one of Austria’s cities that is most heavily polluted with fine particulate matter.
 I think that makes the advantage self-explanatory.